-The National Health Service (i.e. the UK national healthcare system) sometimes does not have a very good reputation in the U.S. The system actually is very good; however, it operates under a different set of assumptions from the U.S. health system.
+The National Health Service (i.e. the UK national healthcare system) sometimes does not have a very good reputation in the U.S. The system generally works fine; however, it operates under a different set of assumptions from the U.S. health system.
 U.S. students and their parents need to be aware of the major differences between the U.S. and British health systems.